quickgrid/paper-implementations/pytorch/siamese-triplet-loss/README.md

 Few epochs should be enough to get a good enough result on MNIST dataset.

-This is an extension of [siamese network implementation](https://github.com/quickgrid/code-lab/blob/master/code-lab/pytorch/pytorch_siamese_network.py) I tried.
-I used training sample of following mnist dataset, https://www.kaggle.com/scolianni/mnistasjpg.
+This is an extension of [siamese network implementation](https://github.com/quickgrid/code-lab/blob/master/code-lab/pytorch/pytorch_siamese_network.py) I tried to implement.

+For MNIST following dataset was used, https://www.kaggle.com/scolianni/mnistasjpg.

 ## Results